 @Miguel-Wisintainer That sounds like an issue with the library, not the omega.
 Why don't you modify an existing standalone library for the device then?

-Posts made by Allison K
+Best posts made by Allison K

 RE: Onion Omega2 Project Book - where are the sources